Dominion Energy (NYSE:D) Updates Q4 2021 Earnings Guidance

-Dominion Energy (NYSE:D) issued an update on its fourth quarter 2021 earnings guidance on Friday morning.
+Dominion Energy (NYSE:D) updated its fourth quarter 2021 earnings guidance on Friday.
 The company provided earnings per share guidance of $0.850-$0.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.970.
 The company issued revenue guidance of -.Dominion Energy also updated its FY 2021 guidance to $3.800-$3.900 EPS.

+D has been the subject of several research analyst reports.
+Morgan Stanley cut their target price on shares of Dominion Energy from $82.00 to $80.00 and set an equal weight rating for the company in a research note on Friday, September 17th.
+KeyCorp raised their target price on shares of Dominion Energy from $83.00 to $84.00 and gave the company an overweight rating in a research note on Tuesday, October 19th.
+Mizuho cut their target price on shares of Dominion Energy from $77.00 to $73.00 and set a neutral rating for the company in a research note on Tuesday, October 19th.
+Zacks Investment Research cut shares of Dominion Energy from a buy rating to a hold rating and set a $79.00 target price for the company. in a research note on Wednesday.
+Finally, TheStreet raised shares of Dominion Energy from a c+ rating to a b rating in a research note on Friday, November 5th.
+Three equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Dominion Energy presently has a consensus rating of Buy and an average price target of $83.00.

 About Dominion Energy